Resolve to Make or Update Your Estate Plan

 The beginning of a new year is a time for reflection on the year gone by and planning for the year ahead.
 Many people will make New Year’s resolutions, often involving getting their financial affairs in order.
 Wouldn’t it be wonderful not to have to worry about what will happen to you or your possessions if your health fails or if you should pass away?
 Knowing that you have an estate plan can take away this worry and help you sleep better.

 For those of you that already have an estate plan, the question is whether it is suited to the facts of your current personal and financial circumstances.
 We are living in a world of rapid change.
-The laws are changing, our relationships can be changing and our environment may be changing as well.
-For this reason updating or amending an existing estate plan may be necessary so that your estate plan reflects your present reality and desires.
-If there is something you want to change or emphasize in your estate plan, resolve to get it done in 2013.
+The laws are changing, our relationships can be changing and our environment is certainly changing as well.
+For this reason, updating or amending an existing estate plan may be necessary so that your estate plan reflects your present reality and desires.
+If there is something you want to change or emphasize in your estate plan, resolve to get it done in 2022.